-- In order to facilitate access to spectrum in ECS harmonised bands, the RSPG recognises that different types of authorisation methods and regimes facilitate innovation and development of different technologies, while noting the national competence to issue authorisations. - In addition to nationwide licenses and in order to respond to demand for local licenses, the RSPG identifies the following licensing regimes for local networks: - There is a need to remain flexible and to enable different network solutions and topologies.
-Local networks could be provided by mobile operators, thirdparties or directly by the local users themselves.
-The response to demand for local spectrum can be met through spectrum leasing (voluntary/mandatory), by dedicated spectrum allocations for local networks and/or by third party operated local networks. - Another option is the use of unlicensed spectrum where possible. - The solutions for local licenses depend on the national situation and on spectrum availability.
+- In order to facilitate access to spectrum in ECS harmonised bands, the RSPG recognises that different types of authorisation methods and regimes can facilitate innovation, protect and increase competition, lower entry barriers, attract investment and facilitate the development of different technologies, while noting the national competence to issue authorisations. - In addition to nationwide licenses and in order to respond to demand for local licenses, the RSPG identifies the following licensing regimes for local networks including those local networks which support various verticals requirements: - There is a need to remain flexible and to enable different network solutions and topologies.
+Local networks could be provided by mobile operators, third-parties or directly by the local users themselves.
+The response to demand for local spectrum can be met through spectrum leasing (voluntary/mandatory), by dedicated spectrum allocations for local networks and/or by third party operated local networks. - o Another option is the use of unlicensed spectrum where possible. - The solutions for local licenses depend on the national situation and on spectrum availability.
 Any legal framework must maintain the current flexibility for the Member States already established with the EECC. - RSPG encourages Member States, based on national legislation, to engage in actions on digitalisation of processes such as automation of individual authorisation on first come/first served licensing basis.
-A mutual sharing of experiences, solutions and lessons learned could be beneficial. - In terms of authorisations, Member States should consider authorisation methods and frameworks, which fully exploits flexibility from provisions of EECC by introducing elements of innovation in the process based on approaches and technologies described in the RSPG report on spectrum sharing.
+A mutual sharing of experiences, solutions and lessons learned could be beneficial.

-• Given examples to provide authorisations in a dedicated spectrum band under a light licensing regime based on an automated platform, Member States may consider applying similar approaches to their respective authorisation processes to foster more dynamic spectrum sharing.
+- In terms of authorisations, Member States should consider authorisation methods and frameworks, which fully exploit flexibility from provisions of EECC by introducing elements of innovation in the process, including those based on approaches and technologies described in the RSPG report on spectrum sharing. - Given examples to provide authorisations in a dedicated spectrum band under a light licensing regime based on an automated platform, Member States may consider applying similar approaches to their respective authorisation processes to foster more dynamic spectrum sharing.

-&lt;sup>4 See RSPG report on spectrum sharing (2021)
+&lt;sup>4 See RSPG21-016 Final Report on Spectrum Sharing: a forward-looking survey (2021)